xt0fer/reveal-slides/md/intro-to-oop.md

 }
 ```
 -
+###Private Methods

-It doesn’t make sense for these methods to be called by any object accept for the one that owns it, so its private.
+* It doesn’t make sense for these methods to be called by any object accept for the one that owns it, so its private.
 We don’t want to allow outside objects change or mutate any values that could effect our decision and the way we want to respond to the question being asked to us.

 -
 -